gaperton/React-MVx/docsource/04_Data-bound controls.md

 </select>
 ```

+## Linked UI controls

-However, in order to take the full advantage of the value link pattern you're encouraged to create
+In order to take the full advantage of the value link pattern you're encouraged to create
 the semantic form control wrappers encapsulating the markup for inline validation errors
 and form layout styling.

-Not only the forms, but the most of UI can benefit of this technique.
+Not only forms, but the most of the UI can benefit of this technique.

-## Linked UI controls

 This guide will explain how to create the custom data-bound (linked) controls with inline validation.